MrMidnightOfficial/Crystal/docs/gettingstarted.md

 - Get Crystal from the Release.
 - Place Crystal directly within ReplicatedStorage.

+**Rojo/Wally workflow:**

+- Add Crystal to your `wally.toml` dependency list (e.g. `crystal = "animalstudioofficial/crystal@^0.8.0""`)
+- Require Crystal like any other module grabbed from Wally

+	:::note Wally
+	Not familiar with Wally?
+Wally is a package manager (like NPM) for the Roblox ecosystem.
+	To get started, check out the [Wally repository](https://github.com/UpliftGames/wally).

 ## Basic Usage

 The core usage of Crystal is the same from the server and the client.
 The general pattern is to create a single script on the server and a single script on the client.
 These scripts will load Crystal, create services/controllers, and then start Crystal.